 Zoom has a neat, uniform interface on both the mobile and desktop app.
 The home screen has four large icons to fulfill all your meeting needs: New Meeting, Join, Schedule, and Share Screen.
 You can use Zoom on the browser, but it lacks some features like meeting recording.
 Downloading the desktop client takes a few minutes and doesn’t have any restrictions.

 With a strong internet connection, audio and video relaying were smooth.
 Zoom’s latest version is well optimized and used around 15–20% CPU on a 2.20 GHz 4-Core Intel Core i7 device.
 This is a tremendous upgrade, considering the application used around 50% CPU in 2020 on devices with similar specs.
-Overall, Zoom uses resources efficiently and performs quite well.
+On a Mac with an M1 chip, CPU usage still seemed to be at around 50% on our latest tests, which is disappointing considering the improvements that have been seen elsewhere.

 Support is limited with Zoom’s free plan: you only have access to the Help Center, which has easy-to-follow video tutorials and guides.
 There is also a simple chatbot that connects you to the relevant resources.